ZackPierce/Meme.js/README.md

      var can = document.getElementById('canvasID');
      Meme(img, can, 'you ignore my calls', 'I ignore your screams of mercy');

+If you're interesting in fine-tuning the text size, you can optionally incorporate a fifth parameter for fontSize.

+    Meme('firstWorldProblems.jpg', 'canvasID', 'My single-function library', 'has more than four arguments', 80);

 License info is in LICENSE.txt.